Otaiki1/Celo-101/README.md

     // we can withdraw to this address later. address payable owner;

-    // List of all Notes received from coffee purchases.
+    // List of all Notes received from drink purchases.
     Note[] notes;

     constructor() {